Qatar Central Bank

-Under Law No 13 of 2012 Qatar Central Bank and the Regulation of Financial Services, QCB is deemed an autonomous corporate body, with a capital of QAR50 bn (USD14.28 bn) and under the direct control of The Amir.
+Under Law No 13 of 2012 Qatar Central Bank and the Regulation of Financial Services, QCB is deemed an autonomous corporate body, with a capital of QAR50 bn and under the direct control of The Amir.
 It is headed by a governor appointed by The Amir, and primary goals include financial stability, supporting developmental activities and strengthening the national economy.
-The law is not just for banks, but includes insurance companies, exchange houses, Qatar Exchange and QFC‑registered entities.
-Decree No 27 of 2018 renewed the term of the Governor of QCB, HE Sheikh Abdulla bin Saoud Al Thani, for five years from June 2018.
+The law covers banks, insurance companies, exchange houses, Qatar Exchange and QFC‑registered entities.
+Amiri Decision No 65 of 2021 appointed HE Sheikh Bandar bin Mohammed bin Saoud Al Thani as Governor of QCB. qcb.qa

 Under Law No 13 of 2012, the Financial Stability and Risk Monitoring Committee shall study existing and future risks related to all banking, financial, insurance and stock market activities.
 The panel works closely with the Ministry of Finance to frame general policies.